 1645 Winchester Ave., Ashland.
 For more information, call (606) 326-1667 or visit jsfbooks.com.

-Wheel-thrown pottery classes Mondays or Tuesdays from 6:30 to 9:30 p.m. with instructor Bill Meadows.
+Wheel-thrown pottery classes Mondays or Tuesdays from 6:30 to 9:30 p.m. with instructor Bill Meadows; next class begins either May 17 or 18 for eight weeks.
 All students will work on their own wheel.
 All skill levels from beginners to advance are welcome in either class.
 Registration required.

 Classes are at the Potters Loft at the L Style Salon at 1514 Winchester Ave., Ashland.

 For more information or to register, call instructor Bill Meadows at (304) 654-9948.

 Studio home for the Lawrence County Arts Council, 103 S. Main Cross St., Louisa (across the street from the Lawrence County Court House.)

 Gallery hours for Tuesday through Friday are 10 a.m. to 5:30 p.m. and Saturday hours are from noon to 4 p.m.
 Visit paintedcowgallery.com.